tocchan/guildhall/sdst/README.md

     - [ ] ...attack when clicking a unit of an opposing team
     - [ ] ...follow when clicking a unit of the same team
 - [ ] Allow units to attack other units
+    - [ ] Display health bar above units that are damaged
 - [ ] Allow units to die
     - [ ] Dead units are not selectable
     - [ ] Dead units disspear after a fixed (non-zero) time (3 seconds is a good start)